explorecsr/explorecsr.github.com/about.md

 Sponsored by **Google Research**, **Fordham University**, **University of Connecticut** and **Stevens Institute of Technology** have teamed up to provide a 8-week computer science research experience to students in the tri-state area.
-The research projects welcome students from all underrepresented minority groups, including but not limited to Women, Black/African American, Hispanic/Latino, and First-Generation College students.
+We welcome students from all underrepresented minority groups, including but not limited to Women, Black/African American, Hispanic/Latino, First-Generation College students and beyond.